 - Secreting or destroying library or reference materials.

-- Submitting as your own work a paper or results of research that you have purchased from a commercial firm or another person.
+- Submitting as one’s own work a paper or results of research purchased or acquired from a commercial firm or another person.

 - Use quotation marks to set off words not your own.